 Priority habitat maps have been generated for rivers/streams and lakes which seek to capture the remaining highly natural examples in England.
 These are based on nationally available data, which largely relate to larger rivers and lakes that are monitored for Water Framework Directive purposes.
 Considerable work is needed to understand the naturalness of streams and small lakes across England to complete the picture.
 Some initial local refinement has been undertaken on the river map but this has largely related to removing larger rivers where the national data analysis has generated spurious judgements of naturalness.
 You can view the current versions of the priority habitat maps for rivers/streams and lakes here.

 New maps of the distribution of river/stream types included in the UK BAP definition of priority river habitat are being developed and will be displayed on the Display rivers/stream types data tab as and when they are ready.
-An updated map of chalk rivers has already been produced and is now available to view- an explanation of how this was produced can be found here.
-(A downloadable version of the layer is now available from Natural England’s ARCGIS online facility here).
+An updated map of chalk rivers has already been produced and is on display- an explanation of how this was produced can be found here and a downloadable version of the layer is available from Natural England’s ARCGIS online facility here.
 Proposals for local refinements to the layer can be made via your local catchment partnership or directly on the Data Portal.
 A UK-level modelling exercise is being conducted to generate predictive maps of Habitats Directive H3260 rivers, active shingle rivers and other river and stream types relevant to the European Red List of Habitats– an explanation of the modelling work will be available here soon.

 Mapping restoration priorities